 Try

-“I am looking for a position as a product manager at a large tech company.
-I noticed on LinkedIn that you are connected to Fred Smith at XYZ Company.
+“I recently applied for a Product Manager role at XYZ Tech Company and noticed on LinkedIn that you are connected to Fred Smith, XYZ’s Head of Product.
 Can you make an introduction for me?”

-Then, draft the email introduction or include a suggested blurb in your email.
-It will save your contact time and gives your contact the information she needs to support your application.
+Then, draft the email introduction.
+Include a suggested blurb about your background, a link to the job opening, and a copy of your resume.
+It will save your contact time and give your contact the information she needs to support your application.

 I’ve submitted lots of applications.
 Why aren’t I getting interviews?

-On average, every corporate job opening attracts 250 resumes, but only 4 to 6 candidates will be called for an interview, according to Glassdoor for Employers.
+Corporate job openings attract hundreds of applicants, but only a handful of candidates will be called for an interview.
 Although these odds may sound daunting, there are steps you can take to have your resume get noticed.
 Ask a contact who is connected to that company to recommend you for the job.
-US News and World Report recently reported that employee referrals are hired two thirds of the time.
+According to LinkedIn, referrals can boost your chance of getting hired by 15%.
 Why?
 A direct referral enables a potential employer to learn more about you than they can learn from your resume alone (ie, your character, work ethic, and intelligence).

-Try to honestly evaluate how the interview went.
-Did you feel you had a good rapport with the interviewer?
-Were you able to demonstrate:
+Honestly evaluate your performance during the interview.
+Did you have a good rapport with the interviewer?
+Did you demonstrate:

 Knowledge about the company, job, and industry